Spreading dynamics of an infection in a growing population: Numerical and analytical results for the simplified model

 Returning to the un-scaled populations, the higher front speed of the $s,~q$ waves is then explained by their exponential growth.
-These are waves that `really' move at speed $c_-$ in re-scaled space, but the exponential growth causes their wave fronts to appear to move faster in un-scaled space, i.e., it is ambiguous whether an exponentially decaying front is translating horizontally or growing exponentially.
-Substituting $q=e^{\mu_s t}\theta$ and defining $q\sim e^{-\lambda_-\xi_+}$ at the front, with $\xi_+=x-c_+t$, yields a speed $c_+\geq c_0$, given by
+We substitute back $q=e^{\mu_s t}\theta$ and define $q\sim e^{-\lambda_-\xi_+}$ at the front, with $\xi_+=x-c_+t$, which corresponds to a wave translating uniformly.
+This yields a speed $c_+\geq c_0$ given by

+We note that this higher front speed is in some sense an artefact: it arises because we define the front speed in isolation, as if the wave behind were not growing.
+Nevertheless, it represents an experimentally relevant quantity, e.g., the largest $x$-position where we can detect a measurable concentration of infected bacteria will advance at speed $c_+$.

 These predictions agree with the numerics in \cref{fig:1}, verified for $\mu<1$ in \cref{fig:2}b.
 For $\mu\geq1$ non-physical complex speeds are predicted.
-From~\cref{subeq:RandD_scaled_system2}b we see that the fixed point at $[\sigma,~\theta]=[1,~0]$ becomes stable for $\mu>1$ and we verify numerically that waves are not supported; instead the bacteria continue growing exponentially because the phage replicate too slowly to overtake them~\cite{Note1}.
+From~\cref{subeq:RandD_scaled_system2}b we see that the fixed point at $[\sigma,~\theta]=[1,~0]$ becomes stable for $\mu>1$ and we verify numerically that waves are not supported; instead the bacteria continue growing exponentially because the phage replicate too slowly to overtake them, see~\cref{sec:APP_mu_greater_1}.
+Hence there is a transition from a state that supports travelling waves to one that does not at $\mu=1$.

-Further insight can be obtained by analyzing the system fully in terms of the un-scaled populations.
-First, we can ask, qualitatively, why the infected cell wave travels faster?
-In the non-growing case the speed $c_0$ becomes independent of $S_0$ at large $S_0$~\cite{Note1}, so the high bacterial densities produced by growth cannot themselves be the explanation.
-Instead, consider a homogeneous mixture of phage and bacteria.
-Non-growing bacteria will each produce exactly one infected bacterium.
-For growing bacteria, however, we obtain on average more than one infected cell per initial susceptible, as each cell produces daughter cells which also subsequently become infected (in fact, an initial susceptible produces $p_0/(p_0-\mu_s)>1$ infected cells, approximating a fixed phage density, $p_0$).
-It is this greater production of infected cells per susceptible that drives the higher speed of the infected cell wave.

-Similarly, if phage production is coupled to the density of infected cells, why does the phage wave travel slower?
-The solution is the counterpart of the argument for the enhanced speed $c_+$ in the previous paragraph.
-The phage wave can be viewed as a wave travelling at the infected cell speed $c_+$ but simultaneously decreasing in amplitude through loss via binding to the exponentially growing bacterial population; hence appearing to travel at some slower speed $c_-$.

-We can also provide a mathematical explanation, in the un-scaled population space, for the values of $c_-$ and $c_+$; and this will reveal a novel speed selection mechanism.
-We naively apply the approximation in~\cref{eq: p approx} to the original infected cell equation~\cref{subeq:MODEL_nondim}b in spite of the absence of a fixed point.
-Linearizing by taking $s\gg q\sim 0$ again gives a FKPP-type equation for the infected cells
+Alternatively, we can analyse the wave speeds entirely in the un-scaled population space, and this will reveal a novel speed selection mechanism.
+First, if we naively apply the approximation in~\cref{eq:p_eqm} to the original infected cell equation~\cref{subeq:MODEL_nondim}b in spite of the absence of a fixed point, and linearize by taking $s\gg q\sim 0$, this yields a FKPP-type equation for the infected cells

 which yields the dispersion relation